BLCKHSE/pmdev/README.md

 # pmdev README

 As a developer, why are you even leaving the editor?!
 Disgusting!
 PMDev brings all your project boards right into your VSCode editor.
-Ensuring you get to maintain your *Flow State*, without the possibility of distractions.
+Ensuring you get to maintain your *Flow State*, without the any distractions.

-No need to leave VSCode to view your tasks, or new comments left by team members.
-You can also move all the taskseasily change the status of your tasks viaa simple drag and drop interface
+No need to leave VSCode to view your tasks, or read new comments left by team members.
+You can also easily change the status of your tasks via a simple drag and drop interface

 ## Features